sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 We've finally tagged the [one-point-oh release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go), boasting impressive speed improvements that bring intelligence to your Go code faster than ever before.

-The code intelligence is hard at work trying to bring the _time to intelligence_ - the time between a commit and useful navigation of that code in your Sourcegraph instance - as close to zero as possible.
-We want your code to always have up-to-date precise code intelligence on the newest commits to help aid you when browsing and reviewing unfamiliar code.
-Indexing speed is a _huge_ part of this, and we've made a great leap here.
+The code intelligence team is hard at work trying to bring the _time to intelligence_ (the time between pushing your code to upstream and when you can precisely navigate that code on Sourcegraph) as close to zero as possible.
+We want your code to always have precise and up-to-date code intelligence when you're browsing and reviewing unfamiliar code.
+Indexing speed is a huge part of this, and we've made a great leap here.

 As an illustrative example, checkout the visual difference between indexing our [main repository](https://github.com/sourcegraph/sourcegraph) with lsif-go v0.9 (above) and indexing it with lsif-go v1.0 (below).